Back to blog

 In most cases, no.

-Universities usually require public student health insurance once you enroll.
+Universities normally require statutory health insurance once you enroll.

-Incoming insurance is only a pre-study transition solution.
+Incoming insurance is only a bridge solution before your studies begin.

-• at the latest when your study program starts
+• at the latest at the official start of your programme

 120 to 150 euros per month